Benefits for Beginners

 92% of employees surveyed indicated that employee benefits significantly impacted overall job satisfaction.

 The IRS classifies fringe benefits as “a form of payment for the performance of services” outside of an employee’s regular wages.
-Put simply, fringe benefits are the little ‘perks’ employees receive for working at a company that isn’t included in an employee’s regular income.
+Put simply, fringe benefits are generally any extra benefit an employee receives, in addition to, or instead of a salary for services provided.

-Ancillary benefits are all non-health plan benefits.
+Ancillary benefits are all non-health plan benefits, including secondary types of health insurance that cover miscellaneous medical expenses.
 Common examples of ancillary benefits include:

 - Vision insurance